children a corporate inconvenience

 Changing times

-In 1977 only 50% of married men were part of dual-career households, which has increased today to 75%.
-To achieve work life balance/integration, whatever you want to call it, women in the 21st century are being constantly urged to re-negotiate the responsibility for household tasks within their own relationships as they are doing most of the work at home.
+In 1977 only 50% of married men were part of dual-income households, which has increased today to roughly 75%.
+To achieve work life balance/integration, whatever you want to call it, women in the 21st century are being constantly urged to re-negotiate the responsibility for household tasks within their own relationships as they are still doing most of the work at home.
 This situation was worsened by the pandemic and possobly accounts for the reason that Italy is ranked 63 in 2022 in the World Economic Forum’s Gender Gap Report.
 Italian women are doing most of the housework.

 But for balance at home to become a reality, men have to then negotiate their own roles with their employers.
 An increasing number of men are now citing work/life balance as a major factor in career choice, an element which is strongly endorsed by Gen Y and now Gen Z starting out on their careers.
 Children have two parents even if they don’t live together.